 - Discipleship Groups: Peer-led small groups meet weekly in living areas to provide a setting where students can explore and grow in their faith together.
-These groups combine faith, learning, and living as students discuss scripture, pray, encourage, and consider how to live out their faith. - Retreats: A fall all campus retreat as well as winter men's and women's retreats provide spaces for building community and considering issues of faith. - Prayer: Opportunities to learn about and practice prayer and other Christian disciplines are given through the prayer labyrinth, prayer teams, worship, small groups, and individual encouragements. - Ntrust.
+These groups combine faith, learning, and living as students discuss scripture, pray, encourage, and consider how to live out their faith. - · Retreats: A fall all campus retreat as well as other intentional gatherings provide spaces for building community and considering issues of faith. - Prayer: Opportunities to learn about and practice prayer and other Christian disciplines are given through the prayer labyrinth, prayer teams, worship, small groups, and individual encouragements. - Ntrust.
 Partnerships of 2-3 peers are formed for accountability, prayer, and spiritual growth.